 - 1990 to 1999.

-To further assist users, all datasets prior to 1999 also include investigator allocated keywords and, where available, the lay descriptions or media summary of the research grant.
+To further assist users, all datasets after 1999 also include investigator allocated keywords and, where available, the lay descriptions or media summary of the research grant.

 The current NHMRC funding scheme nomenclature has been used for each of the four datasets and some conversion notes are provided in the 1990 to 1999 dataset.